saifinia/SkyAppBot/README.md

 # SkyAppBot
-This is a repository for other student who are also interesting in SkyApp The Microsoft workspace data is stored in SkyChat.json
+This is a repository for other student who are also interesting in SkyApp\n The Microsoft workspace data is stored in SkyChat.json. \n